 What we learned

-#1 Users are afraid to really break something
+#1 Users are afraid to break something

 #2 Downtime can be OK

-Based on hypothesis 1 ("Customers want to reduce downtime") we discovered that not every customer needs zero downtime.
+Based on hypothesis 1 ("Customers want to reduce downtime"), we discovered that not every customer needs zero downtime.
 Downtime is always a trade-off between effort and benefit.
 Being down can be totally acceptable if you handle it e.g. via additional discounts for your end customers.
-Even so, the awareness and transparency of preventive measures is low as there is no single person responsible for reliability.
+Even so, the awareness and transparency of preventive measures is low as no single person is responsible for reliability.
 In contrast, security, for example, has a lot of attention these days as no one can afford to have gaps in this area.

-#3 Shortcut needed to improve Resilience
+#3 Shortcut Needed to Improve Resilience

-Thanks to the user-centred approach, we were able to learn and understand the users' needs, goals and problems, which helped us to validate and improve the steadybit product.
+Thanks to the user-centered approach, we were able to learn and understand the users' needs, goals and problems, which helped us to validate and improve the Steadybit product.
 Based on these insights, we discovered how important it is for users to find an appropriate balance between engineering velocity and reliability.
 This is a growing need due to the movement towards cloud-based microservices, where you can no longer count on a controlled, stable environment.
 The key is to create more awareness by building a culture of resilience that provides transparency, teaches skills and facilitates communication and collaboration.
 Benjamin has published another blog post about the evolution of Chaos Engineering on this.

-Looking at our working model in general, it was essential to be aware of what teams are good at and accept blind spots.
+Looking at our working model in general, it was essential to know what teams are good at and accept blind spots.
 Filling these adequately through an interdisciplinary approach is an important step in product development.
 But it is even more important to get out of your comfort zone and accept that your ideas are just that - ideas.
 They need validation and proof - and you have to be willing to accept throwing them away if they don't solve anyone's problem.

-*: steadybit was originally called chaosmesh, but due to the expansion of the focus on Resilience Engineering as part of the discovery, the company was renamed in 2020.
+*: Steadybit was originally called Chaosmesh, but due to the expansion of the focus on Resilience Engineering as part of the discovery, the company was renamed in 2020.